-- access Lists attributes which will stored the the access he in defined URL FilterInvocationSecurityMetadataSource for the pattern/method combination.
+- access Lists access attributes which will stored in FilterInvocationSecurityMetadataSource for the defined URL pattern/method combination.
 This should be a comma-separated list of the security configuration attributes (such as role names). - filters Can only take the value "none".
 This will cause any matching request to bypass the Spring Security filter chain entirely.
 None of the rest of the <http> configuration will have any effect on the request and there will be no security context available for its duration.
 Access to secured methods during the request will fail.